KxSystems/docs/docs/ml/toolkit/optimize.md

 ![example2](img/example2_BFGS.png)

-**Example 3:**
+**Example**

-Test minimization of a multidimensional function, showing the effect of modifying the number of allowed iterations in the application of optimization
+Test minimization of a multi-dimensional function, showing the effect of modifying the number of allowed iterations in the application of optimization

-1. Define a function which optimizes on 2 arguments
+1. Define a function which optimizes on two arguments

 	$$f(x) = (x[0]-1)^2 + (x[1]-2.5)^2$$